 How Business Ethics Contribute to Success

 The financial benefits of ethical business practices are clear.
-Ethical businesses tend to have loyal customers and having a large customer base is key to long-term business success.
+Ethical businesses tend to have loyal customers, a key component to long-term business success.
 Not only do ethical businesses reap the financial benefits of repeat customers, but oftentimes, they earn new customers through referrals, testimonials, and positive online reviews.
 Happy customers tell their friends and colleagues about their experience which is the best type of marketing for your business.
-84% of companies that focus on improving their customer experience report an increase in their revenue.

 Customers are also vocal, if not more so, about negative experiences.
 Negative reviews and a poor reputation can make it difficult for a company to earn new customers.
 In terms of marketing, business ethics makes financial sense.
 It is simply more costly to find new customers than to retain existing ones.